Communication

 -

 For our students with ASD that have little or no functional speech, we must provide them with a functional alternative to communicate in keeping with the Communication Bill of Rights.
-Augmentative and alterntative communication (AAC) approaches for individuals with ASD have been designated as evidence-based including the picture exchange communication system (PECS) and use of speech-generating devices (SGDs).
+Augmentative and alternative communication (AAC) approaches for individuals with ASD have been designated as evidence-based including the picture exchange communication system (PECS) and use of speech-generating devices (SGDs).
 AAC approaches provide a means of functional communication "here and now".
 In addition, research has repeatedly demonstrated that AAC interventions improve speech while fostering development of language and literacy skills.

 Aided Language Board for "Go Away Big Green Monster"